laurentcodes/react-native-rich-toast/README.md

-# react Native Styled Toast
+# react native styled toast

 a toast component library for React Native with rich colors and variants.